-In the early 1980s, 13 wineries existed and by the end of the decade there were 29 with over 9,600 acres of wine grapes in the county.
+In the early 1980s, 13 wineries existed and by the end of the decade, there were 29 with over 9,600 acres of wine grapes in the county.
 The Santa Maria Valley (1981) and Santa Ynez Valley (1983) were established as federally approved AVAs.

 In 2001, the Santa Rita Hills became a federally approved American Viticultural Area (AVA), Sta.
 Rita Hills, emphasizing Pinot Noir and Chardonnay.
 Then in 2009, the formerly untapped eastern edge of the Santa Ynez Valley referred to as “Happy Canyon,” a region dedicated to Bordeaux and Rhone varieties, received its own AVA, Happy Canyon of Santa Barbara.
-Right around this same time (2004), the movie Sideways became a hit, putting Santa Barbara County’s wine country on the map in a whole new way.
+Right around this same time (2004), the movie Sideways became a hit, putting Santa Barbara County wine on the map in a whole new way.

 The Future of Central Coast Wines

 Chardonnay grapes were the highest producing grapes in the region at nearly 22,500 tons, followed by Pinot Noir at 17,500 tons.
-Combined, these varietals made up two-thirds of the 60,000 total tons of grapes harvested in Santa Barbara County, with Syrah and Sauvignon Blanc being other higher yielding grape varietals.
+Combined, these varietals made up two-thirds of the 60,000 total tons of grapes harvested in Santa Barbara County, with Syrah and Sauvignon Blanc being other higher-yielding grape varietals.

-With the Santa Ynez Valley, Buellton, Solvang, Santa Maria Valley, Los Alamos, Lompoc, Buellton and others all playing a role in the growing and harvesting of wine grapes in Santa Barbara Wine Country, one can expect that the industry will continue to grow, with the quality of wine coming out of the region also continuing to improve.
+With the Santa Ynez Valley, Buellton, Los Olivos, Solvang, Santa Maria Valley, Los Alamos, Lompoc, and others all playing a role in the growing and harvesting of wine grapes in Santa Barbara Wine Country, one can expect that the industry will continue to grow, with the quality of wine coming out of the region also continuing to improve.

-An interesting trend to note is the growing number of small scale, boutique, and premium wine makers who grow and/or buy a limited amount of grapes for their small scale wine production.
+An interesting trend to note is the growing number of small-scale, boutique, and premium winemakers who grow and/or buy a limited amount of grapes for their small-scale wine production.
 In some cases, these wine-preneurs offer extremely limited access to their product, benefiting those lucky enough to cross their paths.
 Sustainable Wine Tours has been blessed to forge a relationship with some of these unique wine partners, and are excited to highlight their best!

-Sustainability practices across all agricultural commodities are on the rise due to concerns about water, climate, soil health and more, and while not exclusive to smaller scale vintners, organic and biodynamic approaches to farming are found at a higher level among this demographic of growers.
+Sustainability practices across all agricultural commodities are on the rise due to concerns about water, climate, soil health, and more, and while not exclusive to smaller-scale vintners, organic and biodynamic approaches to farming are found at a higher level among this demographic of growers.
 One can expect that these practices may increase in the near future, with sustainability being the talk in tasting rooms throughout this wine region.

-One thing is clear: since the late 1700’s into modern day, wine grapes have been an integral part of Santa Barbara County’s history and culture.
-Winemaking, once reserved for missionaries and early settlers in early California, has turned into a world-class, well recognized industry on California’s central coast with no signs of slowing down.
+One thing is clear: since the late 1700’s into modern-day, wine grapes have been an integral part of Santa Barbara County’s history and culture.
+Winemaking, once reserved for missionaries and early settlers in early California, has turned into a world-class, well-recognized industry on California’s central coast with no signs of slowing down.
 Immerse yourself in history and raise your glass to a healthy wine future!